mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Considerations about DHCPv6 server {#dhcpv6_server}

 The DHCPv6 server shall be compliant with 4o6 according to {{RFC7341}}.

-## Considerations about L2 terminations at 4o6 {#l2_terminations}

-Deploying 4o6RA at the network edge requires care in the network design as well as in the 4o6RA DHCP parser.

-The network configuration shall guarantee that no DHCP server are reachable from the DHCP client and that at least one 4o6RA can be reached.

 # Security Considerations {#seccons}